davecoates/chrome-debugger-extension/README.md

 Chrome Debugger Extension
 =========================

+This is no longer being developed, use https://github.com/davecoates/lt-chrometools instead

 Chrome extension to facilitate remote debugging (currently only from LightTable).

 Clone this repo and then visit chrome://extensions/ in chrome and click 'Load unpacked extension'.